-The current-PG model utilized in 2021 does did not capture avoided cost of refrigerants, a new feature added to CET after the draft 2021 PG study was published.
-The 2023 PG model will need to be updated to account for this new benefit as well as any other recently added benefits.
-The above described method of "calling" CET may be the most practical way to accommodate this benefit stream.
+The PG model utilized in 2021 did not capture avoided cost of refrigerants, a new feature added to CET after the draft 2021 PG study was published.
+The 2023 PG model will be updated to account for this new benefit.
 If feasible, Guidehouse may also directly leverage the publicly available Refrigerant Avoided Cost Calculator to quantify and incorporate these avoided costs, however there may be some limitations based on assignment of refrigerant types and mapping measures directly to the eTRM.